Arpita-deb/Books-Database-Normalization/README.md

        gender_id INTEGER REFERENCES gender(id) ON DELETE CASCADE, PRIMARY KEY(id)
       );

+The final database design after attaining the third normal form looks like this-

 ![Final Database](https://github.com/Arpita-deb/Books-Database-Normalization/assets/139372731/a8613bce-6202-4558-850a-15e05a9f2f47)

 ## STEP 3 - PERFORMING QUERIES

+The important task for a database management system is to create/read/update/delete data from the database.
+So to make sure we have created a good database design, we'll perform some queries.

+3.1 Inserting new data

+    -- first need to enter a new publisher name in publisher table INSERT INTO publisher(publisher_name ) VALUES ('Seven Stories Press');

+    -- inserting the new book in the book_title
+     INSERT INTO book_title(name, price,year, transaction_method_id , read_unread_id ,genre_id ,binding_id,language_id,rating_id) VALUES ('A Man''s Place',181, 2023, 3, 3, 3, 3, 3, 2);

+     -- using subquery to update publisher_id in the book_title
+     UPDATE book_title SET publisher_id = (SELECT id FROM  publisher WHERE publisher_name = 'Seven Stories Press') WHERE name = 'A Man''s Place';

+     -- a new author name is added in the author table INSERT INTO author(name,gender_id) VALUES ('Annie Ernaux', 3);

+     -- getting the book_id and author_id for inserting into the junction table SELECT id FROM book_title WHERE name = 'A Man''s Place';
+     SELECT id FROM author WHERE name = 'Annie Ernaux';

+     -- inserting the values in junction table
+     INSERT INTO author_book_junction(book_id, author_id) VALUES (194,141);

+3.2 Reading data

 ![count of books](https://github.com/Arpita-deb/Books-Database-Normalization/assets/139372731/839b4011-4a8d-493d-81d4-b89222fed6d5)

 ![female writer](https://github.com/Arpita-deb/Books-Database-Normalization/assets/139372731/a74e6c51-8353-4708-bb73-e914167bb786)

 ![lafcadio query](https://github.com/Arpita-deb/Books-Database-Normalization/assets/139372731/7197971c-2cca-44b1-a2ce-4bcdae8a6fb2)

+3.3 Updating data

+    -- updating a column
+       UPDATE book_title SET comment = 'lent it to my friend in 2021, still have not received' WHERE name = 'Pride & Prejudice';

+# Conclusion:

+1. While creating a database identify which facts need to be stored.
+Think about what kind of information you want to get from a database system.

+2. When storing data in a database don't replicate data, but reference data.
+Ideally data should be stored in one place in a database (but not always).

+3. When grouping facts into tables, consider tables as 'nouns' and columns as 'adjectives'.

+4. Use numbers for primary and foreign keys.
+Its faster for searching/updating/indexing/deleting data.

+5. Even though there are 6 major normal forms, achieving third normal form is often enough for a good database design.

 # References:
 * PostgreSQL For Everybody Specialization
 * [Database Normalization Wikipedia](https://en.wikipedia.org/wiki/Database_normalization)